horiid/blog/_posts/2021-06-17-useful-tools-for-OSINT.md

 layout : post
 ---
 ## Useful Tools for OSINT
-There are many OSINT tools on market, and that's what I'm about to tell on this post.
+There are many OSINT tools on market, but first of all, what is OSINT?
+This post is for those(me included) who want to utilize open-source information for cybersecurity.

 ### What's OSINT?
-**OSINT: Open Source INTelligence** is a methodology for collecting/analyzing information we can get in public.
+**OSINT: Open Source INTelligence** is a methodology for collecting/analyzing information we can get from the public.
 The information we get from this method is literally anything in public, such as:
  - Media Coverage
- - Whitepapers
+ - White papers
- - Social Media(Twitter, Facebook, etc)
+ - Social media(Twitter, Facebook, etc)
  - Websites
  - Journals
  - Company Publications
  - Radio Channels

-In Cybersecurity, we can use these open-source information for analyzing cyberthreats.
+In cybersecurity, we can use these open-source information for analyzing cyberthreats.
 Here's a list of Public Tools I've known well so far:
- - Public OSINT Tools(Only part of those)
+ - Public OSINT Tools(Only part of)
     - Blocklists
         - [Blocklist.de](https://www.blocklist.de/) - Public blocklist
         - [Spamhaus](https://www.spamhaus.org/) - Public blocklist